National Museum of Afghanistan: History

 Between 2003 and 2006, about $350,000 was spent to refurbish the building.
 Many of the most precious objects had been sealed in metal boxes and removed for safety and were recovered and inventoried in 2004.

 Some archeological objects were found in vaults in Kabul, while a collection was also discovered in Switzerland.

 Since 2007, UNESCO and Interpol have helped to recover over 8,000 artefacts, the most recent being a limestone sculpture from Germany and 843 artefacts returned by the British Museum in July 2012, including the famous 1st Century Begram Ivories.

-In 2012, the Spanish architecture firm AV 62 Arquitectos won a competition for the new design of the Afghan National Museum.
-Work began in 2013 to expand the museum according to international standards, with a large adjoining garden for visitors to relax and walk around.
-The project was completed in June 2021.

 In 2013, the Mobile Museum Project was started by the museum in cooperation with the Oriental Institute of the University of Chicago which brought 3D replicas of artefacts from the Kabul museum to schools across Afghanistan from 2013 to 2016.
+A number of new facilities were also added to the museum during that period.

-After the 2021 Taliban offensive and Fall of Kabul, Mohammad Fahim Rahimi, the Director of the museum since 2016, vowed to stay on as director and preserve its collection, as concern grew about a possible repeat of the destruction of a fraction of the collection by the Taliban in the 1990s.
+After the 2021 Taliban offensive and Fall of Kabul, Mohammad Fahim Rahimi, the director of the museum since 2016, vowed to stay on as director and preserve its collection, as concern grew about a possible repeat of the destruction of a fraction of the collection by the Taliban in the 1990s.
+As of March 2023, Mohammad Zubair Abedi is the acting director of the museum.

 Collections

-Many treasures of ivory are stored there, as are antiquities from Kushan, early Buddhism, and early Islam.
-One of the most famous pieces in the museum, and known to have survived the turbulent period in the 1990s is the Rabatak Inscription of King Kanishka.
+Many treasures of ivory are stored in the museum, including antiquities from Kushan Empire and early Islam eras.
+One of the most famous pieces known to have survived the turbulent period in the 1990s is the Rabatak Inscription of King Kanishka.